meghana249/sales_data_analysis/README.md

 # Sales Data Analysis Dashboard

 ## Tools Used
-Excel
+- Microsoft Excel

+## Dataset
+- Source: Sample Superstore Dataset (public dataset)
+- Includes order details such as category, region, and sales
+- Used to analyze sales performance and trends

-## Description
+## Project Description
-Created a dashboard using Excel to analyze sales data by category, region, and time.
+Developed an interactive dashboard in Excel to analyze sales data across different categories, regions, and time periods using pivot tables and charts.

-## Insights
+## Key Insights
-- Technology category has highest sales
+- Technology category generated the highest sales
-- West region performs best
+- West region contributed the most revenue
-- Sales increase over time
+- Sales showed an overall increasing trend over time